Should Europe pay Manila for luring away Filipino nurses? – DW – 08/10/2023

 Should Europe pay Manila for luring away Filipino nurses?

-Jimmy Carpon Jr, a Philippines-born nurse who has worked for almost a decade in Germany, last weekend won an award for being Lower Saxony's most popular care professional.
+Jimmy Carpon Jr., a Philippines-born nurse who has worked in Germany for almost a decade, won an award last weekend for being the most popular care professional in Lower Saxony.

 Carpon might win a similar award on the national level, with the decision to be announced later this year.